makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 - Liquidation Protocol Fee: **10%**
 - [High Efficiency Mode (`Emode`)](https://sky-atlas.powerhouse.io/#A.3.8.1.5.1.6_High_Efficiency_Mode_Category_Definition-09de838a-b46c-4cdb-9467-adacdbcf4c00|57eaf45219be608847d6) Category: **0**

-#### [Mainnet] Update sDAI Oracle to Use Fixed DAI/USD at $1
+#### [Mainnet] Update sDAI Oracle to Use Fixed DAI/USD at 1 USD

-If this executive proposal passes, the Spark Proxy Spell will update the sDAI Oracle to use a fixed DAI/USD price of $1 multiplied by the sDAI/DAI redemption rate from the sDAI contract.
+If this executive proposal passes, the Spark Proxy Spell will update the sDAI Oracle to use a fixed DAI/USD price of 1 USD multiplied by the sDAI/DAI redemption rate from the sDAI contract.

 #### [Mainnet] Onboard PT-sUSDe-26Dec2024 and PT-sUSDe-27Mar2025 to Morpho Spark DAI Vault